Sustainable Farming Incentive closure: CLA calls for urgent action

 “Trust has been broken and urgent action is now needed if Defra is to stand any chance of rebuilding confidence.
 The revised version of SFI must be launched as soon as possible, working with the industry to design a scheme that is transparent and accessible to all farmers and landowners, to benefit nature, the environment and food production.”

-Following the meeting, the CLA has been involved in a joint letter with other industry bodies to the farming minister, urging, at a minimum, for the government to support the thousands of farmers who were in the midst of a SFI application before it was closed.
+Following the meeting, the CLA has been involved in a joint letter with other industry bodies to the farming minister, urging, at a minimum, for the government to support the thousands of farmers who were in the middle of a SFI application before it was closed.